 Three numbers that define the opportunity

-Source: Veltria dataset, 756,757 companies, computed 2026-07-02.
+Source: Veltria dataset, 4,840,019 companies, computed 2026-07-09.

 Why the coverage gap exists

 Construction is fragmented (no dominant logos to anchor coverage), local (few cross-border champions), and boring (no product launches, no keynotes).
 Analysts follow attention; attention follows venture capital; venture capital avoids project-based revenue.
-The result is a systematic blind spot over the largest pool of mid-market companies in the West.
+The result is a systematic blind spot over the largest pool of companies in the West.

 For buyers of data, blind spots are the product.
 A construction-tech vendor, a building-products manufacturer, an insurer or a search fund working this sector competes against far fewer well-armed rivals than anyone selling into SaaS.

-The US Construction & Real Estate bundle ships every company in this analysis — or cut your own market.
+The US Construction & Real Estate bundle ships every company in this analysis, or cut your own market.

 Get this data →